Knoph1/knoph.dev/README.md

 ## 🚀 Overview

-Welcome to my modern, fully automated, and scalable portfolio website — showcasing my journey as a developer, educator, and thinker.
+Welcome to my modern, fully automated and scalable portfolio website — showcasing my journey as a software developer, IT specialist and Virtual Assistant.
 It is hosted at: [https://www.knoph.dev](https://www.knoph.dev)

 This project serves as: